iOS 26

 Image: Courtesy of Apple

 The point is the iPhone XS is just a minimal step up from its predecessor.
-Most of the so-called improvements are barely noticeable and some are not even noticeable at all.
+Most of the so-called improvements are barely noticeable, and some are not noticeable.

-The iPhone X would definitely cannibalize the iPhone XS sales if Apple were to still sell it.
+If Apple were to still sell the iPhone X, the iPhone X would definitely cannibalize the iPhone XS sales.
 Not everyone wants the latest iPhone, so they’d go for the discounted iPhone X. After all, who doesn’t want to save some money?

 That’s not all.
 What about the iPhone XR?